 In just a decade, smartphones have become a necessity for communication and entertainment, with developers creating applications for everything from AR to weather.

 To deliver the best user experience, developers construct mobile apps with the smartphone’s operating system—typically Android or iOS—in mind.
 Whether you are targeting an Android or iOS operating system will impact your strategy for developing the application.

-There are two ways of developing mobile applications: native development and cross-platform development.
+There are two ways of developing mobile applications: native development, targeting a specific operating system, and cross-platform development, targeting multiple operating systems.
 Choosing between native or cross-platform development is one of the most important decisions in any mobile app project.
 This single decision has huge implications for the app’s design, the technologies used to create it, and ultimately, the users who can access it.

 How to choose between native and cross-platform

 The fundamental difference between native and cross-platform development stems from what operating system you are developing for.
 Native mobile development allows you to build apps for a particular operating system — either Android or iOS.
 Cross-platform mobile development, in contrast, allows you to build apps that target several operating systems.

 Let’s explore the differences between native and cross-platform applications, how they are created, and their pros and cons before turning to what you should consider when determining which development method to use.